Do you have the Korean business intelligence you need to reach your objectives in Korea?

 I work and improve fast.
 My costs are reasonable.

 If you don’t require ongoing support and just want a one- or two-time delivery, you can order my Korean business intelligence reports as needed.
 These usually come to about 30-45 minutes of billable time per page, which is somewhat more than you’ll pay with the retainer approach.
-(View my current rates.)

 For easy-to-find information (meaning I can find it reliably with keywords on Google), the costs for my Korean business intelligence reports come in at less than regular translation rates.
-The reason is that summarizing Korean business information is a quicker process than standard translation, where I check and recheck my work for perfection.
+Summarizing Korean business information is a quicker process than standard translation, where I check and recheck my work for perfection.
 These reports are of a fast, draft quality, but I’ve been doing this long enough that my work is still of far higher quality than anything you’ll get from Google Translate.
 Thus, with some topics, I can produce around 6,000 words (about 20 pages) of Korean business intelligence in about 10 hours of billable work.
 Over time, I usually become even more efficient at finding and translating the information you need.

 My Korean business intelligence reports are usually part of an ongoing monthly retainer-based package for clients with ongoing language support requirements.
 Under this approach, I handle whatever translation and consulting tasks you need during the month at reduced retainer-based hourly or per-word rates, and I do so on a priority basis.